If you’re reading this, you’re probably curious about Uber statistics.

 For riders, Uber and Lyft both have their own subscription options that are recommended for those who use the apps regularly.

 Lyft’s version is called Lyft Pink.
-It is $19.99 a month, and with that the rider receives 15% off rides, relaxed cancellations—they cover 3 cancellation fees per month if you rebook within 15 minutes—3 free or discounted bike/scooter rides and surprise offers.
+It is $19.99 a month or $199 a year, and with that the rider receives 15% off rides, relaxed cancellations—they cover 3 cancellation fees per month if you rebook within 15 minutes—3 free or discounted bike/scooter rides and surprise offers.

 On the driver’s side, both companies offer rewards programs to earn points to be redeemed in various ways.
 They both offer tiers within their rewards program, offering higher level rewards to drivers who have earned more points and have reached the next higher tier.

 Uber has an Uber Pro program and the levels are Blue, Gold, Platinum and Diamond while Lyft has Silver, Gold and Platinum.